Britain is facing a paradox. Should Britons fear to leave the single market and continue to trade only within the EU?

 On the 23rd June 2016, I voted ‘remain’.
 The outcome was not what I, like many other Britons, had expected it to be.
 With respect, it may be contradicting but we must accept it!

-Some of you might be familiar with my work on International Trade (click here to learn more) and my journey through India – an experience that has allowed me to find an alternative strategy for The Great British PLC.
+Some of you might be familiar with my work when I had journeyed through India – an experience that has allowed me to find an alternative strategy for The Great British PLC.

 Those people will know that, despite my scepticism of Brexit and my disapproval of the current counter-intuitive withdrawal approach, I still continue to view Brexit as the catalyst that will finally present an opportunity for The Great Britain PLC to grow its trade.